shadoath/dot_files/README.md

 # .files
 You know the files under ~/ that begin with .
-Used to keep my computers and mind in sync.
+Keeps my computers and mind in sync.

 ## Setup
 cd $HOME